RESOURCES, RESEARCH & RECOMMENDATIONS

 Everyone can experience the benefits of building strength using deliberate Pilates.

-Making any changes to your body starts from the inside out.
-We begin by moving slowly and learning to sense your spine alignment during your initial experience at the Pilates studio.
+To sense your spine alignment during your initial experience at the Pilates studio.

 Some example questions to help you increase spine alignment and body awareness during this step are: